 Rachel Panasci Lima, Web Development

-Rachel Panasci Lima began working with Emerging America in 2019 as the project coordinator for the NEH Landmarks of American History and Culture Program Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
-Currently she continues her work as a history researcher specializing in online exhibits to facilitate website development.
-She is a MA student in the history department at the University of Massachusetts Amherst studying public history and cultural landscape management.
+Rachel Panasci Lima served as a history researcher specializing in online exhibits to facilitate website development.
+She began working with Emerging America in 2019 as the project coordinator for the NEH Landmarks of American History and Culture Program Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
+She graduated from the History Department at UMass Amherst in 2020, studying public history and cultural landscape management, and now works as Director of Education at the Mattatuck Museum in Waterbury, Connecticut.